-Indices, reference rates, interests rates used as Underlying generally constitute benchmarks and as such may be subject to supervisory law regulations and reform proposals; the same applies to certain other Underlyings used for the purposes of the Securities, e.g. currency exchange rates or certain baskets (such Underlying or is also referred to as "Benchmark").
+Indices, reference rates, interests rates used as Underlying generally constitute benchmarks and as such may be subject to supervisory law regulations and reform proposals; the same applies to certain other Underlyings used for the purposes of the Securities, e.g. currency exchange rates or certain baskets (such Underlying is also referred to as "benchmark").

-Innovations such as the ones introduced by IOSCO's Principles for Financial Benchmarks (the "IOSCO Principles") and the Regulation (EU) 2016/1011 on indices used as benchmarks in certain financial instruments and financial contracts or to measure the performance of investment funds (the "EU Benchmarks Regulation") may result in the different performance of the relevant Benchmarks.
+Innovations such as the ones introduced by IOSCO's Principles for Financial Benchmarks (the "IOSCO Principles") and the EU Benchmarks Regulation may result in the different performance of the relevant Benchmarks.
 It may exclude Benchmarks from being used as Underlying for example, because the indices may incur higher costs if regulatory requirements for the administrator are tightened or because certain uses by EU supervised entities of Benchmarks provided by administrators that are not authorised or registered (or, if located outside the EU, deemed equivalent or recognised or endorsed) is prohibited by the EU Benchmarks Regulation.